Upcoming Community Events:

 All-State YouTube Videos

-The String Area is pleased to pilot all-state help session videos for students across the state.
+Since the Fall of 2018, the UNO School of Music String Area has produced innovative all-state orchestra audition help session videos, created for high school string students across the state of Nebraska.
 The videos feature UNO string faculty giving feedback and tips on required all-state audition scales, etudes, and excerpts.
 Click the link below to be taken to the appropriate page:

 The Maverick Quartet was founded in 2016 by UNO string faculty Drs.
 Mary Perkinson and Olga Smola, violins; Brian Sherwood, viola; and Gregory Clinton, cello.
 The members have established careers as soloists, chamber musicians, and orchestral musicians and have performed throughout North and South America, Europe, Russia, and Asia.
 The quartet performs annual chamber music concerts and frequently perform with invited guest artists from Omaha and beyond.